mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 ### Sell just one thing

-For most of the year, TinyPilot earned a steady $20-30k per month in revenue.
+For most of the year, TinyPilot earned a steady $20-30k/month in revenue.
 The months where there was a sales bump, it was because we got positive reviews from YouTube channels.

-Starting in October, revenues doubled to $40-60k per month.
+Starting in October, revenues doubled to $40-60k/month.
 TinyPilot didn't receive any new reviews in that period.
 In fact, I didn't do any marketing at all in those months.

 So, what doubled our sales?
 I got rid of our product page.